shivanshsinghraghuvanshi/softbook/tutorial_3.md

 what is routing
 three steps to implement navigation

-1. COnfigure the routes which means what components should have visibility at each routes. it is mapping of path to component
+1. Configure the routes which means what components should have visibility at each routes. it is mapping of path to component

 2. Add a router outlet this is where we dynamically display dynamic component when route become active
 3. Add links